sgeos/sgeos.github.io/_drafts/cargo_workspaces_for_rust.markdown

 {% endhighlight %}

 The code for the binary does exactly the same thing as the std Rust code.
-Lacking std results in more verbose code that is harder to follow.
+Lacking std results in more verbose code that is a little harder to follow.

 **embedded/src/main.rs**
 {% highlight rust %}